how to reduce the temptation of impulse buying

 Here we are in 2020.
 The access to spend money is at our fingertips, literally.
-In a Vox article, the author states that Americans are using our mobile internet an average of 3.5 hours a day.
+In a Vox article, the author states that Americans use their mobile internet an average of 3.5 hours daily.

 [I’m not sure I want to see the numbers since social distancing began.]